Recipes

 Debugger::enable();

-In case starting a session requires more complex initialization, you can start Tracy immediately (so that it can handle any errors that occur) and then initialize the session handler and finally inform Tracy that the session is ready to be used using the dispatch() function:
+In case starting a session requires more complex initialization, you can start Tracy immediately (so that it can handle any errors that occur) and then initialize the session handler.
+Finally, inform Tracy that the session is ready to be used using the dispatch() function:

 Debugger::setSessionStorage(new Tracy\NativeSession);